miguel-saiph/harmonies-solo-companion/README.md

 ## Download

-Only available for Android and [web](https://miguel-saiph.github.io/harmonies-solo-companion/).
-Download the apk [here](https://github.com/miguel-saiph/harmonies-solo-companion/releases/tag/v.1.0.0)
+You can download the android apk [here](https://github.com/miguel-saiph/harmonies-solo-companion/releases/tag/v.1.0.0).

+The web version is available [here](https://miguel-saiph.github.io/harmonies-solo-companion/).

 ## Disclaimer

 This is an unofficial app developed as a private project and is not affiliated with Libellud.

----
+## Development

-Developed in React Native (TypeScript)
+Developed in React Native (TypeScript) with Expo.